All about Soot (draft)

 Soot has its own class path, which by default is empty.
 When specifying

-class path of Soot using -cp
+class path of Soot using -cp, do not use ~.
+Instead, use absolute

 or relative paths.